jensen-benard/analysis-obsidian-notes/Statement - addition is commutative.md

 $$0 + m = m$$
 since [[Axiom - zero is a natural number]].

-And from [[Statement - addition of identity on second term]], we get RHS:
+And from [[Statement - adding with zero on the second term leaves the natural number unchanged]], we get RHS:
 $$m + 0 = m$$
 Since LHS $=$ RHS, the base case is proven.